-En route you will visit seven fascinating and under-explored Provençal villages, including the Venice of Provence; three impressive limestone gorges and some fabulous falls; and on the megalithic trail, you will visit both dolmen and the tallest menhir in the south of France.
+En route you visit seven fascinating and under-explored Provençal villages, including the Venice of Provence; three impressive limestone gorges and some fabulous falls; and on the megalithic trail, you see both dolmen and the tallest menhir in the south of France.
 Built in the 13th century, you will also enjoy a visit to a fine thirteen century Carthusian monastery.

 Walking Provence-West allows you to enjoy the culinary delights of Provence in a fashion that is tailored to the requirements of both your budget and diet.
-We include bed and breakfast for your convenience, whilst the options for dinner are such that you decide where to eat out.
+We include bed and breakfast and four picnic lunches for your convenience, whilst the options for dinner are such that you decide where to eat out.

 Finally, you get to spend your last two nights in vibrant Uzès, First Duchy of France – and why not time your trip to coincide with Provence’s number one Saturday market, a must for those end-of-tour souvenirs?